The Best Drybrushes for Miniatures & Models – 2021

 Quite easily the number 1 brushes on this list are the Artis Opus Series D.

 Possibly the hardest part of getting the best drybrushes is finding brushes which consistently do the job.
 Sure you can get some dollar store brushes and they should work.
 But I ended up spending a lot of money over the years on different possible dry brushes, looking for the best one.
-All the while nervously watching favourite brands disappear off the shelves or get changed in a new revision.
-With the Series D you get the benefit of a consistent brush you know will do the job.
+All the while nervously watching favourite makeup brands disappear off the shelves or get changed in a new revision.

 With these brushes, you are setting yourself up well for the drybrushing and stippling techniques which go alongside them.
-Techniques popularised by the likes of Bohun.
+Techniques popularised by the likes of Byron.
 When spending this much on a Drybrush, it also pushes you to get the most out of it.

 Click this link & buy your hobby stuff from Element Games for the UK & Europe to support FauxHammer.com – Use Code “FAUX2768” at the checkout for double reward points.